LordUnicorn31/Kujo-Studios/Docs/GDD.md

 Unit counter: This game has a counter system for the fighting units. this means that each unit goes well against another unit and bad against another unit (like the rock, paper, scissors game).
 By this we amplify the startegy of the gameplay and make the player think what unit is better in any specific given situation.

 Fog of war: This game has a fog of war system.
 It means that a part of the map is shown (where the player starts) and the other is unseen.
 This mechanics allows us to surprise and make the player explore.
-The idea is that by putting fog of war the player will have to explore places to find resources and he will get surprisily attacked by the enemy.
+The idea is that by putting fog of war the player will have to explore places to find resources and he will get attacked by the enemy from surprising angles.

 Evolution: In this game the player must notice a change between the first minute he plays and the minute 20 of game.
-This means that the games has to evolve, starting from a point where the decisions don't matter (farming phase) to a point where you have to get an army to destriy the enemies and escape.
-It is essential that the player feels he has got stronger while playing.
+This means that the game has to evolve, starting from a point where decisions don't matter (farming phase) to a point where you have to get an army to destroy the enemies and escape.
+It is essential that the player feels he has gotten stronger while playing.

 # Buildings

 This game has a building system in which every building matters and has its own function on the game.
-The main building are as they follow.
+The main buildings are as they follow.

 Spaceship: It is your base, where everything starts and it is given to you at the beggining of the game.